John J. Ward

 before commencing any new construction or alterations.

-Residents are also reminded that sidewalks, as well as any
+Residents are also reminded that sidewalks and any

 later than twenty-four (24) hours after the snow has